Azur Air

 Azur Air (Азур Эйр), formerly Katekavia and stylised as azurair, is a charter airline and former regional airline in Russia.
 Initially it was based in Krasnoyarsk Cheremshanka Airport, the domestic airport serving Krasnoyarsk, and its destinations were all within Krasnoyarsk Krai.
 Nowadays, it mainly serves leisure destinations such as the route Moscow to Bodrum, offering an all-business class charter.
 It is currently on the list of airlines banned in the European Union.

+On March 12, 2026, following an incident with an Azur Air Boeing 767-300ER departing from Nha Trang, Rosaviatsiya introduced restrictions on Azur Air's operating certificate until June 8, 2026, due to violations of aviation legislation requirements.
+The airline began cancelling flights after this decision, and may cease operating in June 2026 if the aforementioned violations are not addressed.

 History

 Katekavia

 The airline started operations in 1995 and operates regional flights out of Krasnoyarsk Cheremshanka Airport and Krasnoyarsk-Yemelyanovo Airport.
 The airline also operates charter services to Siberia and Yakutia.
 It carried around 122,000 passengers in 2009, and in 2010, started to acquire larger aircraft, mainly the Tupolev Tu-134.
 As of 3 April 2014, it had three Tupolev Tu-134s.

 In April 2014, the airline commenced scheduled flights between larger Krasnoyarsk-Yemelyanovo Airport and further cities in Siberia: Surgut and Tomsk.
 The airline received international media and social media attention in 2014, when a video emerged of passengers on a scheduled flight from Igarka to Krasnoyarsk disembarking pre-departure to push their plane in temperatures of minus 52 degrees Celsius after its chassis froze.